Seeking Justice For New York City Residents Injured Due To Medical Malpractice

-After you fall victim to a medical error, you need to fight for compensation.
+After you fall survivor to a medical error, you need to fight for compensation.
 Otherwise, you could end up paying thousands or millions of dollars in healthcare costs for someone else’s negligence.

-At Siegel & Coonerty, we seek justice for New York’s malpractice victims.
+At Siegel & Coonerty LLP, we seek justice for New York’s malpractice survivors.
 Our attorneys can help you obtain compensation if you are injured as a result of a doctor or medical provider’s mistake or negligence.
-If you have suffered harm at the hands of a doctor, nurse, or another practitioner, contact our NYC medical malpractice lawyers at (212) 532-0532.
+If you have suffered harm at the hands of a doctor, nurse, or another practitioner, contact our NYC medical malpractice lawyers at 646-960-8195.

 Just like automobile or construction accidents, accidents can also happen when you go to a doctor, hospital, or medical clinic.
 Medical malpractice is the term used when a doctor, nurse, hospital by its employees or other medical professionals causes you harm during the course of your medical care and treatment.